livz/livz.github.io/_tips/Run-time-code-injection.md

 ```

 <div class="box-note">
 Notice that in the scenario above that we're using a 32-bit dynamic library.
-This is to avoid an error in the injector, however, mach_inject supports x86_64 libraries.
+This is to avoid an error in the injector, however, mach_inject does support x86_64 libraries.
 </div>

 ## References